What is Tirzepatide and is it Safe for Weight Loss?

 How much weight can you lose with Tirzepatide?

-Tirzepatide has shown promising results in clinical trials for weight loss, but it’s important to understand the potential range and manage expectations.
+Tirzepatide has shown promising results in clinical trials for weight loss, with studies showing you can lose upto 22% of your body weight..
 Here’s a breakdown:

 Who can benefit from Tirzepatide (Mounjaro)?